norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 OK now your CloudFlare is primed, though we have not set up the CNAME yet (that comes later).
 Onward with our pipeline.

 10. #### Create all the IAM Roles
 ECS Execution needs to be able to access the secret(s) created earlier, and ECS Service needs to be able to do normal ECS task things.
 CodeDeploy also needs a role.
-So, we create 3 new roles named `bash-dog-ecs-service-role` , `bash-dog-ecs-execution-role` , and `bash-dog-code-deploy` in IAM.
+So, we create 3 new roles named `bashDogService-role` , `bash-dog-ecs-execution-role` , and `bash-dog-code-deploy` in IAM.
 The execution role (think host role in a docker deployment) needs:
 	- [AmazonECSTaskExecutionRolePolicy](https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-2#/policies/details/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2Fservice-role%2FAmazonECSTaskExecutionRolePolicy)
 	- An inline policy for accessing our secret envars